plattysoft/AndroidThingsKnightRider/README.md

 This project uses the LED stip from the Rainbow HAT to display a _Knight Rider_ style animation, or if you prefer it, a cylon.

-It uses the alphanumeric LED display, the RGB LED strip, the buttons, the basic LEDS and the piezo buzzer.
+It uses the alphanumeric LED display, the RGB LED strip, the buttons and the basic LEDS.
 It does not use the temperature sensor.

 It works as follows: